Slapshot-ai/comfyui-slapshot/README.md

 2. **Submits** a rotoscoping job to the Slapshot API, attaching your video and any reference mask frames.
 3. **Polls** the job status every 60 seconds (up to 5 hours) and shows live progress in the ComfyUI console.
 4. **Displays** a completion summary directly on the node once the job finishes.
 Results are delivered to the email associated with your API key.
+5. **Download** Hard Mattes or MB Mattes directly from the node using the download buttons that activate after inference completes.

 ## Inputs